lewkoo/reusable-gh-action-workflows/README.md

 ## Background

 To give you some context, our GitHub organization maintains a lengthy list of private repositories, spanning all kinds of projects which, at some point, end up on some production systems, running either Ubuntu 16.04 (xenial) or Ubuntu 18.04 (bionic).
+These repositories share a build system and step to build and release our code are virtually the same for all of them.

-A long time ago in a galaxy far far away, as naive as we were, we started with lengthy, manual commands to generate a Debian file and then some manual work to Slack/email it to a person directly in charge of said production hardware to install the updated package.
+A long time ago in a galaxy far far away, as naive as we were, we started with lengthy, manual commands to generate a Debian file and then some manual work to Slack/email those files to a person directly in charge of said production hardware to install the updated package.
 Of course, the process was often repeated many times if there was a need to make a quick-fix kind of change _(I still have nightmares about this today)_

 Then, by the time the Empire struck back, our team had dedicated a private server to distribute these Debian (.deb) files to the production hardware and other developers who depended on it.
 This was a good solution in terms of distribution, but the logistics of testing/building/uploading the file to the server were still in same stage of disrepair as the Millennium Falcon was in Episode 5 - flying, but without a hyperdrive.
 We needed and wanted a hyperdrive to escape the clutches of the ~~Empire~~ *lots and lots* of manual labour and asking people with SSH tunnel to the APT repository server to manually upload a new version of the Debian file.

 Finally, a Jedi returned and said Jedi bravely noticed a tab called *Actions* on every repository.
 Thus, a new era has begun in the galaxy, an era which promised a bright future where all laborious, manual tasks will be automated and quick-fixes can be tested, build and delivered to the production hardware in minutes, not hours.
 Automatically.
 By computers, using magic, no less.

 ## Naive Version 1

 As the developer was just a padavan learner of GitHub Actions, the first GitHub Action (`alias 'GHA' 'GitHub Action'`) workflow was a collection of snippets from various tutorials and docs, trying to understand the ways of the GHA workflows.
 Essentially, it achieved this:
 _(note,_ 🤬 _denotes a source of fatal-error in this initial attempt.
 The amount of such emojis indicates the gravity of the error)_

 1. Set up [strategy matrix](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) to run on base-bones (🤬) Ubuntu 16.04 and 18.04 Docker containers.